nulgame/hide-password/README.md

 Hide-password hides password during entering characters

 This library makes it easier to enter a password into the program by just momentarily visualizing the entered characters (like on a mobile phone).
-Each character is showed only by 0.1 sec.
+Each character is showed only by 0.1 sec, then covered by asterisk character.
+Backspace could be used as well.

 ## Building
 ```shell